Chickpea And Coconut Korma Curry With Pumpkin - Cook Republic

 Instructions

-• Pre-heat oven to 180°C. Line a baking sheet with baking paper.
+• Pre-heat oven to 200°C. Line a baking sheet with baking paper.
 Place pumpkin pieces, olive oil, salt and pepper in a bowl.
 Toss to combine.
-Place pumpkin on prepared sheet and bake in pre-heated oven for approximately 15 minutes until pumpkin is just done.
+Place pumpkin on prepared sheet and bake in pre-heated oven for approximately 10-15 minutes until pumpkin is just tender.
 Remove from oven and set aside.

-• Heat ghee/coconut oil in a large cast-iron pan on high.
-Add the onion, garlic, ginger, coriander root and fennel seeds.
-Sauté for a couple of minutes until onion becomes soft.
+• Heat ghee in a large cast-iron pan on high.
+Add the onion, garlic, ginger, coriander root, coriander seeds, fennel seeds, cloves and curry leaves.
+Sauté for a 6-8 minutes until onion becomes soft.
 Reduce heat to low.
 Add spices, salt and sugar.
-Cook for a few minutes, stirring constantly till the spices are cooked through.
+Cook for a few minutes, stirring constantly till the spices are fragrant.
 Add the coconut milk, veggie stock and chickpeas.
 Increase heat to medium and simmer for 20 minutes until curry turns a shade darker and becomes really fragrant.

 • Remove from heat.
 Stir through the kale leaves and roast pumpkin pieces.
 Top with slivered almonds, coriander leaves and serve with lime wedges over rice.